 YOU ARE EXPLORING

-The Department of Surgery offers both an accredited three-year independent residency in Plastic and Reconstructive Surgery, as well as a six-year integrated residency.
+The Department of Surgery offers an accredited three-year independent residency in Plastic and Reconstructive Surgery as well as a six-year integrated residency which encompasses three additional years of fellowship training.
 Two residents per year are accepted for the three-year independent residency and the six-year integrated residency, totaling four resident positions each year for plastic surgery.

 The Division of Plastic Surgery and its residency program contributes to the training of general surgery, orthopaedic surgery and otolaryngology residents in the area of reconstructive surgery, including skin grafts, flaps, burns, management and diagnosis of facial fractures, and the evaluation and treatment of hand injuries.
 Plastic surgery residents at IU School of Medicine participate in operative procedures and on-call coverage and function as an integrated member of the plastic surgery team.